temporalio/documentation/docs/application-development/foundations.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The foundations section of the Temporal Application development guide covers the minimum set of concepts and implementation details needed to build and run a [Temporal Application](/temporal#temporal-application)—that is, all the relevant steps to start a [Workflow Execution](/workflows#workflow-executions) that executes an [Activity](/activities#activity-execution).
+The Foundations section of the Temporal Application development guide covers the minimum set of concepts and implementation details needed to build and run a [Temporal Application](/temporal#temporal-application)—that is, all the relevant steps to start a [Workflow Execution](/workflows#workflow-executions) that executes an [Activity](/activities#activity-execution).

 :::info WORK IN PROGRESS